svioletg/viMusBot/README.md

 ## Setting up: Discord

 Go to the [Discord Developer Portal](https://discord.com/developers/applications/) and login with your Discord account.
-You should land on your "Applications" page — click the blue "**New Application**" button near the top right of the screen, enter any name of your choosing and tick the box to agree to Discord's terms, then finally click "**Create**".
+You should land on your "Applications" page — click the blue "**New Application**" button near the top right of the screen, enter a name, and hit "**Create**".
+The application does *not* have to be named "viMusBot".

 You should now be at the "General Information" page for your app.
 Using the left-hand sidebar, go to the "**Bot**" page.
-Here, you can change the username and profile picture that your bot will appear as in your server, which can of course be whatever you choose.
+Here, you can change the username and profile picture that your bot will appear as in your server.

 You should see a blue button labelled "**Reset Token**" — click it, and after confirming you'll get a new long string of random letters and numbers.
-Copy this string, create a new file called `token.txt` within the same folder as `bot.py`, paste your copied string into it, then save and close the file.
+Copy this string, create a new file called `token.txt` within your viMusBot folder, paste your copied string into it, then save and close the file.

 The last thing you'll need to do on the Discord side of things is give the bot its required permissions and "intents".
-Under the "Privilaged Gateway Intents" section, turn **on** the switches next to "**Server Members Intent**" and "**Message Content Intent**".
+Under the "Privileged Gateway Intents" section, turn **on** the switches next to "**Server Members Intent**" and "**Message Content Intent**".
 Below this section, you'll see a "Bot Permissions" box with many checkboxes. viMusBot currently only requires the following to function:

 *General Permissions*